 Congratulations!
-As the owner of a Manitou pontoon boat, you can look forward to enjoying the water with family and friends for years to come.
-Not only have you purchased the highest quality pontoon boat on the market, but you have also bought the peace of mind that comes from knowing that Manitou stands behind each and every boat it sells.
-Should you encounter a problem, Manitou will work with your dealer to fix it quickly, so that you can get back to boating.
+As the owner of a Manitou boat, you can look forward to enjoying the water with family and friends for years to come.
+Not only have you purchased one of the highest quality boats on the market, but you have also bought the peace of mind that comes from knowing that Manitou stands behind each and every boat it sells.
+Should you encounter a problem covered by Manitou's warranty, Manitou will work with your dealer to fix it quickly, so that you can get back to boating.